How can we ensure better outcomes for the most vulnerable children and young people? “These are our children” New call for evidence.

 NDTi have developed a resource to help LA’s consider a pathway approach for their most complex children and young people.
 It has been developed as part of Transforming Care and is available here.

-Julie Pointer is the Programme Lead for Children and Young People at the National Development Team for Inclusion (NDTi)
+Julie Pointer is the Programme Lead - Children and Young People at the National Development Team for Inclusion (NDTi)

 NDTi is an organisation that promotes equal and inclusive lives for people in their communities, particularly where ageing or disability are issues